acm-uic/student-task-manager-sig-mobile-dev/README.md

     - We are very lucky to have a lot of seniors in our group, and they have a lot of wisdom
     - A lot of us are just starting app development, so don't hesitate to reach out to your lead or a senior when in trouble
     - If Stack Overflow fails, we're here

+## Reason for a management tree
+A management tree is established so that not every problem goes to one person.
+If you have any problem or doubt about how to do things, you can be directed to the multitude of people in the tree to have it cleared.

+A heirarchy is established to keep things efficient and not to overwhelm any one person.

 ## Preview of Our Development Process